 Pole Barn vs. Barndominium: What’s the Difference?

-Both pole barns and Barndominiums have grown in popularity in Western Kentucky due to their flexible design, low cost, and durability.
-While pole barns and barndominiums are similar in concept, they differ in a variety of ways.
-Pole barn vs. barndonimium: which is right for you?
+Both pole barns and Barndominiums have grown in popularity in Western Kentucky due to their flexible design, low cost, and durability as compared to traditional houses.
+While pole barns and barndos, as they are sometimes called, are similar in concept, they differ in a variety of ways.
+Pole barn houses vs. barndonimiums: which is right for you?
 Knowing the difference can help you decide which one is best for your property.

 Back to the Basics

 There are some fundamental elements differentiating pole barns vs. barndoliniums.

 What is a Pole Barn?

 A pole barn, or pole building, is the traditional name for a large agricultural structure with no basement, a high ceiling, and wide-open spaces.
 Laminated wooden posts are used in the frame, and today builders prefer the term post-frame building.